Growth worries slam stocks, oil, emerging markets

 "It smells like there is a high degree of involvement from systematic traders, rather than fundamental traders.
 The magnitude of the move has been disproportionate to the change in the fundamentals," he said.

-Concerns about global growth and rising oil production hit oil prices hard.
-Brent crude oil LCOc1 fell to $89.62 a barrel, after seeing its lowest level since December 2010 at $88.11.
-U.S. November crude CLc1 fell to $85.32 a barrel.
+Concerns about global growth have hit oil prices hard, though they rose slightly in late afternoon trading.
+Brent crude oil was up at $90.17 a barrel, after touching its lowest level since December 2010 at $88.11.
+U.S. November crude was flat at $85.80.

 The risk aversion has boosted buying in safe-haven government debt.
 Lipper data shows U.S.-based taxable bond funds attracted $12.7 billion in inflows for the week ended Wednesday, a one-week record, while U.S. equity funds saw $6.7 billion in outflows, with most coming from exchange-traded funds.

-Later this month, the Federal Reserve is set to end its asset purchase program that has been credited with boosting stock and bond markets over the past two years.
-Many observers doubt the recent stimulus measures unveiled by the European Central Bank will make up for the Fed program that some believe has masked underlying issues with demand.
+The MSCI all-country world index was down 0.9 percent after hitting its lowest level since March, while the pan-European FTSEurofirst 300 index ended down more than 1 percent.

-"To some level, people forget how markets trade back and forth - it's not an ever-rising move with shallow pullbacks," said Michael O’Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.
+Later this month, the Federal Reserve is set to wind down the asset purchase program that has been credited with boosting markets over the past two years.
+Many observers doubt the recent stimulus measures unveiled by the European Central Bank will make up for the Fed program.

 Some investors have been speculating that the ECB will be forced to launch a sovereign bond-buying program, styled on the Fed's quantitative easing.